From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Reviewed Methods

 \subsection{Optimal Reactive Power Flow}

 \ac{ORPF} is the most obvious, and in theory ideal, candidate for an optimization-based Volt/VAr controller.
-Assuming full communication, it centrally solves an optimization problem to determine and communicate back the reactive power setpoints for all PV inverters in the grid.
+Assuming full communication, it centrally solves an optimization problem to determine and communicate back the reactive power setpoints for all \ac{PV} inverters in the grid.
 However, it relies on perfect knowledge of the grid topology, cable parameters and on measurements of the active and reactive power consumption and production at each bus, all of which are in practice not achievable.
 Furthermore, solving an \ac{ORPF} problem is computationally expensive, which can render it infeasible for real-time settings.
 Nevertheless, in the simulation framework a flawless model of the grid is available, and an \ac{ORPF} approach can be implemented.
 It represents the theoretical limit of what can be achieved by any controller and will hence serve as the upper benchmark.
-Its objective is to find the vector of reactive power setpoints $q$ to solve the constrained optimization problem
+Its objective is to find the vector of reactive power setpoints $q$ that solve the constrained optimization problem

-Hence, the \ac{ORPF} approach attempts to keep all voltages within the constraints while using a minimum amount of squared reactive power.
-If at some point the combined reactive power capabilities of all PV inverters are insufficient to achieve constraint satisfaction, the \ac{ORPF} problem becomes infeasible.
+where $v_h(q, w)$ is the bus voltage at bus $h$ for a given reactive power injection $q$ by all inverters and a certain disturbance $w$.
+The voltage constraints as defined by the grid code are given by $v_{min}$ and $v_{max}$ and are assumed to be the same at each bus.
+Finally, the lower and upper reactive power limits of all inverters are denoted as the vectors $q_{min}$ and $q_{max}$, respectively.
+Overall, the \ac{ORPF} approach attempts to keep all voltages within the constraints while using a minimum amount of squared reactive power.
+If at some point the combined reactive power capabilities of all \ac{PV} inverters are insufficient to achieve constraint satisfaction, the \ac{ORPF} problem becomes infeasible.
 In that case, the reactive power resources operate at the reactive power limit, and by that keep the voltages as close to the constraints as possible.
 In practice, a secondary control scheme such as the curtailment of active power would need to become active under these circumstances.
 This is to ensure that the voltage constraints are never violated but comes at the expense of a higher associated cost which is why in this paper, we focus on reactive power compensation only.